ghandylan/ghandylan/README.md

 <br>
 <h3 align="left">Student.
 Programmer.</h3>

 <p align="left">I'm Dylan, an information technology student from Mapúa University.
-I am very interested in backend development and am currently learning SQL, Springboot, Flask, and Django and exploring  RESTful APIs.
-Someday, I would like to become a backend developer.
+I am very interested in Data Engineering and am currently learning SQL and Python.
 If you would like to work together, please don't hesitate to contact me <a href="https://linkedin.com/in/dylantayag">here</a>.</p>
 </p>

-- 🌱 I’m currently learning **Django and Springboot RESTful APIs**, more specifically endpoint authorization and authentication through **JWT** and **session management**

-- 🌱 I want to learn about TDD (Test-Driven Development) and automation using CI/CD (Continuous Integration/Continuous Deployment)